The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Clients can expect her mature, professional and clinical experience to aid them in achieving the goals desired.
 A focus on result driven therapy has provided many others with success, and her ability to create a comfortable environment to discuss intimate and personal issues is of great value and importance.

-Christine offers online counselling through Skype or Zoom.
+Christine offers online counselling through Skype.
 Christine is a registered psychologist with 15 years of diverse experience in private practice as well as psychology consulting to the private sector in Australia, USA and UK.
 Christine is a member of the Australian Psychological Society.

 A published Author of the book ‘BE by Design: How I BE Is Up to Me’, certified HeartMath coach, craniosacral therapist, somatic prenatal and birth therapist and accredited NLP trainer, Christine is passionate about, and dedicated to working alongside couples and families to embrace the best version of themselves.
 She achieves this through the use of compassionate and empowering psychological solutions that are practical, easy to implement, and make a difference to people’s lives.
 Christine completed a PhD at Bond University, specialising in building secure attachment within relationships.